Mokkapps/website/src/content/posts/2019-06-02___why-i-switched-from-vscode-to-webstorm/index.md

 ## Code Refactoring

 In my opinion, refactoring code is much better using WebStorm.
 You can rename a component and it updates all file names and usages both in the HTML as well as in the TypeScript files.
-In general, all the JetBrains are well known for their refactoring features:
+In general, all the JetBrains IDEs are well known for their refactoring features:

 ![WebStorm Refactoring](https://res.cloudinary.com/dvw7amyb4/image/upload/c_fit,w_800/v1549911785/webstorm-refactoring.png)

+A well-known feature of the JetBrain IDEs is [Safe Delete](https://www.jetbrains.com/help/webstorm/2017.1/safe-delete.html).
+Using this functionality you can safely remove files from your source code during refactoring.
+The IDE will first search for usages of the files and if they are found, you can check them and make necessary  before the files are deleted.

 Unfortunately, VS Code is not that powerful at the moment.